marlonmisra/advanced-lane-finding/README.md

 ### Region of interest

-Up until this point, the goal of the binary thresholding was more focused on identifying pixels that belonged the lanes rather than minimizing false positives.
-One way to effectively reduce false positives now is to apply a region of interest window that sets all pixels outside of it to 0.
+Up until this point, the goal of the binary thresholding was more focused on identifying pixels that belonged to lane markings rather than minimizing false positives.
+One way to effectively reduce false positives is to apply a region of interest mask that sets all pixels outside of it to 0.
 These are pixels on the far left and right and near the top where the sky is.
 The region of interest area looks like a trapezoid and is defined below.

 ![alt text][image6]